Markov selections and Feller properties of nonlinear diffusions: Markov and Feller Selection Principles: Proof of Theorems and

-is also measurable with non-empty and compact values and it is stable under conditioning and pasting.
-Further, if \(\cU\) has convex values, then so does \(\cU^*\). \end{lemma} \begin{proof} We adapt the proof of \cite[Lemma 12.2.2]{SV}.
-As \(\psi\) is assumed to be upper semicontinuous, \cite[Theorem 2.43]{hitchi} implies that \( \cU^* \) has non-empty and compact values.
+is also measurable with nonempty and compact values and it is stable under conditioning and pasting.
+Further, if \(\cU\) has convex values, then so does \(\cU^*\). \end{lemma} \begin{proof} We adapt the proof of \cite[Lemma 12.2.2]{SV}, see also the proof of \cite[Lemma~3.4 (a, d)]{hausmann86}.
+As \(\psi\) is assumed to be upper semicontinuous, \cite[Theorem 2.43]{hitchi} implies that \( \cU^* \) has nonempty and compact values.
 Moreover, \cite[Theorem~18.10]{hitchi} and \cite[Lemma~12.1.7]{SV} imply that \(\cU^*\) is measurable.
 The final claim for the convexity is obvious.
 It is left to show that \(\cU^*\) is stable under conditioning and pasting.
 Take \((t, x) \in \bR_+ \times \bR, P \in \cU^* (t, x)\) and let \(\tau\) be a stopping time such that \(t \leq \tau < \infty\).
 We define

 As \(\cU\) is stable under conditioning, we have \(P(N) = 0\).
 By \cite[Lemma 12.1.9]{SV}, \(N, A \in \cF_\tau\).
 As we already know that \(\cU^*\) is measurable, by virtue of \cite[Theorem 12.1.10]{SV}, there exists a measurable map \((s, y) \mapsto R (s, y)\) such that \(R (s, y) \in \cU^* (s, y)\).
 We set \(R_\omega := R (\tau (\omega), \omega (\tau (\omega)))\), for \(\omega \in \Omega\), and note that \(\omega \mapsto R_\omega\) is \(\cF_\tau\)-measurable.
 Further, we set